jdoleary/WebsocketPie/readme.md

 ## Developing with an unpublished pie-client

-1. Navigate to packages/PieClient and run `npm run update-link`
+1. Navigate to packages/PieClient and run `npm run update-link` (If you client is using vite, you may first have to run `rm -rf node_modules/.vite` or else it wont link)
-2. Navigate to your client application and run `npm link pie-client`
+2. Navigate to your client application and run `npm link @websocketpie/client`

 ```